 Antibiotics that are topical (applied to the skin) have frequent use in wound treatment.
 Some topical antibiotics can cause allergic contact rash outbursts.
 These include neomycin, bacitracin, gentamicin, kanamycin, and polymyxin.
 The antibiotic that most often causes allergic contact rash is neomycin.
 Neomycin is in both prescription and non-prescription antibiotic creams, ointments, lotions, ear drops, and eye drops.
 Some topical medicines that should be avoided when mixed with neomycin such as corticosteroids, triple antibiotic first aid creams that may cause allergic contact rash.

-Perfumes, lotions and cosmetics are common causes of allergic contact rashes.
+Perfumes, lotions and cosmetics are common causes of allergic contact rash.
 Some people are sensitive to the fragrance chemicals.
 People with fragrance allergy can use fragrance-free products.
 “Unscented” products, though, may still have a “masking” fragrance to cover up the smell of the chemicals.
 Other people are sensitive to one or more preservatives that prevent skin care and personal care products from spoiling.

 Often, you will need allergy skin tests called patch tests.
 Patch tests are a safe, easy way to detect contact allergies.
 Patch tests differ from intradermal (injection), prick, or scratch skin tests, which put the allergen into the skin.
 In patch tests, the dermatologist puts small amounts of your suspected allergens on strips of tape and applies these strips on the skin.
 After two days, the doctor removes the strips.
 A red spot at the site of the patch shows an allergy.